Fehmi Koç

-Fehmi Koç (born 28 August 2003) is a Turkish professional footballer who plays as a midfielder for the TFF Third League club Kepez Belediyespor on loan from Antalyaspor.
+Fehmi Koç (born 28 August 2003) is a Turkish professional footballer who plays as a midfielder for the TFF Third League club Hacettepe 1945 SK.

 Professional career

 Koç made his professional debut with Antalyaspor in a 0–0 Süper Lig with Fenerbahçe on 24 December 2018.
 Aged just 15 years, 7 months, and 3 days in his debut, Koç is the youngest ever player in the history of the Süper Lig.

 He has suffered an ACL tear about a month later in January 2019 and has not recovered as of November 2019.